 - A copy for tax deduction for the customer who made the purchase

 - A copy for accounting purposes of the customer

-The number of Fapiaos that may be printed for a company and the value of each individual Fapiao are subject to quotas determined by the local tax bureau based on the taxpayer’s business scope.
-If the tax bureau approves the quotas, a general taxpayer can print the invoices using the tax bureau’s printers that are specifically designed for these purposes.
-One or more company staff have to be trained to use these printers.
+The number of blank Fapiaos that may be collected by a company and the maximum value of each Fapiao are subject to quotas determined by the local tax bureau based on the taxpayer’s business scope and business volume.
+If the tax bureau approves the quotas, a general taxpayer can print and issue the invoices using authority-certified software and printer.

 General Fapiaos are only used as evidence of payment where special VAT Fapiaos are not applicable.
 For example, small-scale taxpayers or general commercial taxpayers who retail cigarettes, alcohol, food, clothing, shoes, makeup and other consumer goods cannot issue special VAT Fapiaos.

 Foreign companies cannot register for VAT purposes in China, nor to issue VAT invoices (Fapiaos) in China.
 If they are aiming to enter the Chinese market, foreign entities have to establish, for example, a Chinese foreign-invested commercial enterprise (FICE), a wholly foreign-owned entity (WFOE) or a Joint Venture.
 They may also operate within a free trade zone.

 When they sell services or goods to China and are subject to VAT, their VAT liability will be withheld and filed by the Chinese customers or withholding agents.

 Companies with a presence in China or doing business with China have to be careful if there is no proper Fapiao issued by the suppliers for their purchases.
 In some cases, Fapiaos were faked or from other companies, which is a straight-forward tax evasion and crime.
 Tough tax audits and judicial measures have been stepped up by the Chinese authorities to curb VAT invasion.